 Here's what the latest inflation report means for your money

-Inflation is rapidly cooling from its hottest pace in 40 years, providing some relief to Americans whose wallets have strained to handle price increases in everything from groceries to housing.
+Inflation is rapidly cooling from its hottest pace in 40 years, providing some relief to Americans whose wallets have been strained by price increases in everything from groceries to housing.

 The Consumer Price Index grew at an annual rate of 3% in June — the smallest increase since March 2021, the Labor Department said on Wednesday.

-While that's good news for consumers as they grapple with their daily expenses, the inflation report is far more than a reflection of the price pressures facing American households.
+While that's good news for consumers as they grapple with their daily expenses, the latest inflation figures are more than a reflection of the price pressures facing U.S. households.
 The data also influences key financial decisions by policymakers that may impact millions of consumers' budgets later this year, ranging from home buyers to senior citizens.

-The Federal Reserve, for one, looks at the CPI data when deciding whether to increase interest rates; it also considers a different inflation metric known as the Personal Consumption Expenditures Price Index, which tends to run lower than CPI.
-Even though both indexes show inflation is cooling, it still remains higher than the Fed's target rate of 2% — especially so-called "core" inflation, which strips out volatile fuel and food prices.
+The Federal Reserve looks at the CPI data when deciding whether to increase interest rates; it also considers a different inflation metric known as the Personal Consumption Expenditures Price Index, which tends to run lower than CPI.
+Although both indexes show inflation is cooling, it still remains higher than the Fed's target rate of 2% — especially so-called "core" inflation, which strips out volatile fuel and food prices.
 Core inflation rose 4.8% last month, more than double the Fed's target.

-June's inflation "is really only a small step in the right direction," noted Brian Coulton, chief economist at Fitch Ratings, in a Wednesday report.
+June's inflation "is really only a small step in the right direction," noted Brian Coulton, chief economist at Fitch Ratings, in an email.
 "Core inflation remains just under 5% on both a year-on-year and three-month annualized basis, which is far too high."

 Here's what the latest data means for your money.